MrBananaHuman/SnnAutoEncoder/README.md

 # SnnAutoEncoder
-Auto encoder based on Spiking Neural Network for Noise Reduction in Speech Recognition
+Auto encoder based on Spiking Neural Network for Noise Reduction in Speech Recognition using Nengo